 Academy President David Rubin and Academy CEO Dawn Hudson have said these standards can help “to reflect our diverse global population in both the creation of motion pictures and in the audiences who connect with them.”

 The 64th Annual Grammy Awards — originally scheduled for Jan.
-31 in Los Angeles — have been postponed.
-Concerns over the coronavirus have delayed “music’s biggest night” for the second year in a row.
-Last year’s show was delayed by six weeks due to a rise in the number of cases.
-A new date for this year’s show is TBA.
+31 in Los Angeles — have been postponed to April 3 and moved to Las Vegas.
+Concerns over the coronavirus have delayed the show for the second year in a row.
+What happens on “music’s biggest night” definitely won’t be staying in Vegas.
 And like the other shows, the Grammys are not without controversy.
 The Recording Academy (aka the nonprofit behind the Grammys) has had to face the music when it came to allegations of…

 In 2018, then-Recording Academy President Neil Portnow raised eyebrows when he called on women to “step up” if they want to be a part of the music industry.
 His comments came after only one female artist (hi, Alessia Cara) accepted a major Grammy award on air — prompting #GrammysSoMale.